Jkirwa/RECIPES/README.md

   User must atleast have access to a computer

- User has to be coonected to internet
+ User has to be connected to internet

  ### Installation Process